kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 ## Motivation

-Today our scheduling algorithm is p x n where p is the number of pods to schedule and n the number of nodes in the cluster.
+Today our scheduling algorithm is O(num pods x num nodes) where num pods is the number of pods to schedule and num nodes the number of nodes in the cluster.
 As the size of clusters and jobs continue to increase, this leads to low performance when scheduling or rescheduling large jobs.
 This increases customer cost and slows down customer jobs, both unpleasant impacts.
 Optimizations like this one have the potential to dramaticly reduce the cost of scheduling in these scenarios.

-We are also working on gang scheduling, which will give us a way to consider multiple pods at the same time.
-While full gang scheduling will likely deprecate the cache, the signatures and reuse work should be portable to the new cycles that consider multiple pods.
+We are also working on multi-pod scheduling, which will give us a way to consider multiple pods at the same time.
+While full multi-pod scheduling will likely deprecate the cache, the signatures work and structuring of the cache dependencies should be portable to the new cycles that consider multiple pods.

 Another change is the shift towards 1-pod-per-node in batch and ML environments.
 Many of these environments (among others) only attempt to run a single customer pod on each node, along